masalinas/poc-keycloak-token-exchange/README.md

 ## Impersonation Steps

 Now we have the resources already created: users, groups and clients.
-We only must create a new client permissions for impersonate users.
+We only must bind a polity to the impersoation permission.

 Go to **Users** menu item, **permission tabs** (activate from admin-fine-grained-authz feature) and bind a **client policy** like this: